KelinLyu/KGLEngine/README.md

 vec2 heightLayerRange;
 void setHeightMap(Texture* texture);
 ```
-Note that the height layer range specifies the range of steps to iterate when calculating the height of a fragment.
+The heightLayerRange specifies the range of steps to iterate when calculating the height of a fragment.
 The less, the more efficient.
 The higher, the more accurate.

 Next, you can also provide a metallic map and a roughness map:
 ```